hmasila/hmasila/README.md

 ### :woman_technologist: About Me :

-My name is Hannah Masila, a Senior Software Engineer with 10 years experience.
-My main languages are Ruby and Python.
-For frontend, I am well versed with ReactJS.
+My name is Hannah Masila, a Senior Software Engineer with 10 years of experience.
+My expertise lies in Ruby and Python, which are my main programming languages.
+I also have strong skills in frontend development, particularly with ReactJS.

 - :computer: I’m working as a freelance Software Engineer and consultant.

 - :small_airplane: In my free time, I love traveling and flying a two seat light sport plane (CTSW).

+- :man_technologist: I work closely with [Douglas](https://github.com/forhire) who is a senior DevOps, SRE and InfoSec Engineer.

 <!-- - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/hannah-masila-8612b597)